-Ampere announces latest chip with a 128 core processor – TechCrunch
+Ampere announces latest chip with a 128-core processor – TechCrunch

 “We’ve had normal kinds of hiccups here and there that everyone’s had in the supply chain, where things get stuck in shipping and they end up a little bit late, but we’re right on schedule with where we were.”

-The company is already planning ahead for its 2022 release, which is already in development.
+The company is already planning ahead for its 2022 release, which is in development.
 “We’ve got a test chip running through five nanometer right now that has the key IP and some of the key features of that product, so that we can start testing those out in silicon pretty soon,” he said.

-Finally, the company announced that it’s working with some new partners including Cloudflare, Packet (which was acquired by Equinix in January) Scaleway and Phoenics Electronics, a division of Avnet.
+Finally, the company announced that it’s working with some new partners, including Cloudflare, Packet (which was acquired by Equinix in January), Scaleway and Phoenics Electronics, a division of Avnet.
 These partnerships provide another way for Ampere to expand its market as it continues to develop.

 The company was founded in 2017 by former Intel president Renee James.